wandyezj/Random/writings/thoughts/api_design.md

 usability tokens - tokens are negatives in the API design

-* surprise - api performs in a way that is not as the developer expected
+* surprise - API performs in a way that is not as the developer expected
 * choice - requires understanding options slowing implementation
 * missed - feature was there to aid implementation but developer did not see it
 * incorrect - developer uses API incorrectly
 * unexpected - API used in way not designed for

 ### Intelligent Code Completion
 [Intelligent Code Completion]: https://en.wikipedia.org/wiki/Intelligent_code_completion